Kaylia Nemour

 Kaylia Nemour (كيليا نمور; born 30 December 2006) is an Algerian artistic gymnast.
 She is the 2024 Olympic champion on the uneven bars and the first gymnast from any African nation to win an Olympic medal.
-At the 2023 World Championships, she became the first African gymnast to win a medal at the World Championships, winning silver on the uneven bars.
-She is the 2023 African all-around champion.
+At the 2023 World Championships, she became the first gymnast from an African delegation to win a medal at the World Championships, winning silver on the uneven bars.
+(Joseph Martinez, the first-ever World all-around champion (1903), was the first individual from the African continent, born in Oran, to win a medal at the World Championships).
+She is the two-time (2023 and 2026) African all-around champion.
 At the 2025 World Artistic Gymnastics Championships, she won a gold medal on uneven bars, a silver medal on balance beam and came in fourth all-around.

 Early life

 Nemour was born in Saint-Benoît-la-Forêt, France, to a French mother and an Algerian father.
 Her father's parents were from Jijel Province, Beni Meslem tribe, Algeria, making Kaylia and her father dual nationals.

 Gymnastics career

 Early career

 She began gymnastics when she was four years old.
 Nemour made her international debut at the 2017 Tournoi International where she placed 16th in the all-around in the espoir division.
 She competed on all four events at the Top 12 Series 2, helping her club win its matchup against Lyon.

 Nemour's first event of 2018 was the Top 12 Series 3.
 She contributed on uneven bars, balance beam, and floor exercise toward Avoine's win over Rouen.
 Then at Series 4, she competed on the uneven bars and helped her club win against Haguenau.
 At the Top 12 Final she competed on uneven bars and floor exercise, helping Avoine win the silver medal overall.
 At the 2018 French Championships, she finished seventh all-around in the espoir division.